Stuart Dobson

 Stuart Dobson (born 10 February 1970) is an English retired footballer who played in various indoor soccer leagues in the United States.
-He currently serves as Goalkeepers Coach for the Tampa Bay Rowdies of the USL Championship.
+He serves as the goalkeeping coach for the Tampa Bay Rowdies of the USL Championship.

 Playing career

 Continental Indoor Soccer League

 Dobson started his professional career with Portland Pride of the Continental Indoor Soccer League in June 1995 where he appeared in 10 matches.

 National Professional Soccer League

 He then joined Chicago Power of the National Professional Soccer League for the 1995–96 NPSL season and appeared in 20 matches before being traded to Tampa Bay Terror in exchange for Bill Andracki.
 He appeared in a further seven games for Tampa Bay that season.
 In the Terror's offseason, Dobson featured in at least seven outdoor matches for Cascade Surge for the 1996 USISL Professional League.
 He appeared in 39 more matches for the 1996–97 season, leading the Terror to the playoffs where he played three more matches.

 Dobson joined Montreal Impact for the club's first season of indoor soccer in 1997, appearing in eight matches before being traded for cash to Harrisburg Heat.
 He made a further 11 appearances for the Heat.
 However, Dobson's stop in Harrisburg was short as the Heat traded him on 17 November 1998 to the Buffalo Blizzard.

 He remained in Buffalo, on and off, until the National Professional Soccer League ceased operations after the 2000–01 season.
 In his first year with the club, Dobson led them to the playoffs, making three appearances, after playing in 26 regular season matches.
 He didn't appear in the 1999–2000 season, but made his final three appearances for the Blizzard in the 2000–01 season.